Bidon15/popsigner/doc/product/ARCHITECTURE.md

 This document describes the technical architecture for the OpenBao Keyring Backend, a custom `keyring.Keyring` implementation that delegates cryptographic operations to a **custom secp256k1 OpenBao plugin** for maximum security.

+> **🎯 Target Users:** Rollup developers and operators building on Celestia who need HSM-level key security for their sequencers, provers, and bridge operators.

 ### ⚠️ CRITICAL: Celestia Fork Dependencies

 This project uses **Celestia's forks** of the Cosmos SDK and Tendermint.
 The `keyring.Keyring` interface comes from `celestiaorg/cosmos-sdk`, NOT the upstream `cosmos/cosmos-sdk`.